 Asian countries like China, India, Bangladesh, Indonesia, and Malaysia have proper subsidy tools and management systems.
 Some of these countries even include fuel subsidies in their annual financial budgets, which our country should also do.

 Now, let’s take a look at the latest fuel prices in Pakistan.
-The chart below shows you the updated prices of the most frequently used petroleum by-products including petrol, diesel, light diesel, and kerosene oil.
+The chart below shows you the current prices of the most commonly available petroleum by-products in the country, such as petrol, diesel, light diesel, and kerosene oil.

 Compressed Natural Gas (CNG) is another highly popular fuel that powers vehicles in our country.
 Pakistan has been divided into two regions for CNG supply: Region I (Khyber Pakhtunkhwa, Balochistan, Potohar region including Islamabad, Rawalpindi, and Gujar Khan) and Region II (Sindh and lowlands of Punjab).